MSE advising manual

 - Financial Planning

-The acceptance letter provided to students outlines the financial obligations of the students and department based on current rates of tuition, salary paid for providing service as a teaching assistant, and financial assistance available for thesis track students while they complete their research project.
+The acceptance letter provided to students outlines the financial obligations of the students and department based on current rates of tuition, salary paid for providing service as a teaching assistant, and the opportunity for a limited number of tuition scholarships available to second year thesis-option students.
+These will be awarded on a competitive basis.
 Students who are interested in gaining employment as teaching assistants should express interest to the program manager as early as possible after acceptance to (i) help identify teaching slots that are compatible with a student’s educational background and (ii) finalize assignments of slots to specific students.
 In addition, students who will require visas to attend Johns Hopkins should begin making arrangements with the program manager as early as possible after acceptance into the program.

 - MSE Students’ Association